Exploration

 We have been developing hardware innovations that can potentially transform our exploration of hydrocarbons, making our activities faster, safer, as well as more efficient and cost-effective.
 Emerging drone technologies include unmanned aerial vehicles (AUVs) that enable the autonomous acquisition of seismic data onshore, and a drone technology that sends vibrations through the earth to create a model of the layers beneath its surface.

-Under the sea, hundreds of our emerging autonomous subsea vehicles can make mega seismic surveys of the seabed, cutting down the time and cost of data gathering.
+Under the sea, we’re starting to employ hundreds of autonomous subsea vehicles designed to make mega seismic surveys of the seabed, cutting down the time and cost of data gathering.

 Aramco aims to reinvent exploration and lead innovation in the industry.
 The use of technology and the expertise of our teams of specialized geologists, engineers, and project managers are key to all our exploration initiatives.
 Flexible thinking and collective imagination allow us to discover new resources in ingenious ways.